Former Vena CEO Don Mal reveals why FinTech represents such a pivotal and enabling yet still misunderstood market.

 - Data-Driven Approaches to Risk Assessment: Financial services has always been about data, but until recently – and in some cases, still – a disproportionate number of processes to manage it have been highly manual.
 FinTech firms are standing out by their use of machine learning, social media reviews and other ways to make better decisions about lending and investing, according to the Economist.

 - A Diversified, Stable Credit Landscape: Banks usually start out in one location before spreading out their branches.
 They also need sufficient capital before they can start lending money out.
 In contrast, FinTech firms can often reside anywhere and facilitate transactions easily.
 No wonder IDC Financial Insights predicts a slew of acquisitions in its just-released 2015 FinTech Rankings.

 FinTech is more than just a buzzword.
 If all goes even remotely as planned, it could become a case study in how technology can be truly transformative for the entire financial services sector, one that fuels virtually every other the world over.

-Don Mal is the CEO of Vena Solutions.
+Don Mal is the former CEO of Vena Solutions.
 A proven leader in the corporate performance management (CPM) space, Don’s experience spans decades of general management and executive leadership positions at successful companies in the financial technology sector.